LearnersGuild/curriculum-app/modules/Committing-Atomic-Changes-With-Git/README.md

 ## Skills

-- Has some git aliases
+- Can define a Git alias
-- Has git related metadata in their PS1
+- Can add Git metadata to the shell $PS1
 - Can use `git add -p`, `git checkout -p`, `git reset -p`, `git reset` and `git pull --rebase`
 - Can explain when to use `git stash`
-- Can create a branch
+- Can create a Git branch
-- Can merge branches
+- Can merge Git branches

 ## Google search terms